harryhanYuhao/lists/src/math/math.md

     - This one is rather peculiar, a famous book introducing a very different approach to linear algebra from the traditional one.
 Namely, this book tires to avoid determinants as far as possible.
 I think determinants are very natural and useful, so I prefer Artin's traditional approach.
 - Algebra, Serge Lang
     - Very advanced, rigorous, and comprehensive book on algebra.
-- Commutative Algebra, with a view toward Algebraic Geometry, David Eisenbud

-The following books is *__Not__* recommended.
+I found the following books not as helpful:

 - Algebra, Michael Artin
     - The explanations and structure of the book is poor.